andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-three.md

 ---
 title: "Learn Authentication The Hard Way: Part Three"
-date: 2020-01-01T06:00:00+10:00
+date: 2020-02-14T05:00:00+10:30
-draft: true
+draft: false
 ---

-This is the final instalment of a three part series in which we dive into modern application authentication solutions.
+This is the final instalment of a three part series in which we dive into modern application authentication solutions - the hard way.

 [Part One: The Hard Way](https://www.andrew-best.com/posts/learn-auth-the-hard-way-part-one)